binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 G>
 G> From here on in, the [video](https://www.youtube.com/watch?v=1EvwwYiMrV4) demonstrates creating a new file beside the targets hosts file, thus demonstrating full system privileges.

 Just before the Synopsis, I mentioned that there were several behavioural techniques for the `psexec` module.
 One of the other techniques, called "MOF Upload Target" is to use Managed Object Format (MOF) files which use the C++ syntax.
 These MOF files must be compiled and are then consumed by Windows Management Instrumentation (WMI).
 This works quite differently, `psexec` does not execute anything, all it does is upload your executable to `SYSTEM32`, and a MOF file to `SYSTEM32\wbem\mof\`.
 When windows receives the event for the new MOF file, it compiles and executes it, which tells Windows to run the paylod in `SYSTSEM32`.
-Metasploit's MOF library only works with Windows XP and Server 2003.
+Metasploits MOF library only works with Windows XP and Server 2003.
 There is also the same high chance of getting sprung by AV, although you can carry out similar tricks as we did above to get around the AV signatures.

 If you are running a penetration test for a client and your targets AV fires, then it could be game over for you.
 There are better options that exist now that are less likely to ring alarm bells with your target.